Ateneo-ACTM/actm-website/src/pages/stories/how-to-thrive-as-an-introverted-actm-member.md

 ---
 templateKey: story-page
 slug: /stories/how-to-thrive-as-an-introverted-actm-member
-title: How to thrive as an introverted ACTM member
+title: How to Thrive as an Introverted ACTM Member
 description: If there’s anything ACTM members are known for, it’s their ability to excel at both work and play.
 As a freshman, I would watch coursemates take a full load of subjects, apply for core team positions in organizations, and